 Why can’t pawns move backwards?

-As per Wikipedia, chess originated by the 7th century AD and its earliest form is called chaturanga.
+As per Wikipedia, chess originated in the 7th century AD and its earliest form is called chaturanga.

 And, in chaturanga also, the pawn moved directly forward.